Kevin Smith To Helm Netflix He-Man Reboot, Planned Anime Series Titled ‘Masters Of The Universe: Revelation’

 Until then, Smith’s upcoming movie, Jay and Silent Bob Reboot, is set to hit theaters October 15 in the United States.
 Men’s Health reports that after Smith’s heart attack on February 25, 2018, and before subsequent surgery — which had a 20 percent success rate — the only thing he regretted was not making Jay and Silent Bob Reboot.

-Comicbook.com reports that the reboot follows Jay and Silent Bob on a journey across the country to stop a Hollywood reboot of an old movie based on them.
-Along with Jason Mewes and Smith, other regulars are returning to the film including Jason Lee, Jason Biggs, Justin Long, Shannon Elizabeth, James Van Der Beek, Tommy Chong, and Brian Quinn.
+Comicbook reports that the reboot follows Jay and Silent Bob on a journey across the country to stop a Hollywood reboot of an old movie based on them.
+Along with Jason Mewes and Smith, other regulars are returning to the film, including Jason Lee, Jason Biggs, Justin Long, Shannon Elizabeth, James Van Der Beek, Tommy Chong, and Brian Quinn.

 The film also stars Method Man, Redman, Joe Manganiello, David Dastmalchian, Craig Robinson, Chris Hemsworth, and Fred Armisen.